microsoft/vscode-docs/docs/editor/workspace-trust.md

 ### Can I disable the Workspace Trust feature?

 You can but it is not recommended.
 If you don't want VS Code to check for Workspace Trust when opening a new folder or repository, you can set `security.workspace.trust.enabled` to false.
-VS Code will then behave as it did before release version 1.57.
+VS Code will then behave as it did before the 1.57 release.

 ### How do I untrust a folder/workspace?